rectangletangle/iterlib/README.md

 iteration patterns with Python.

 ## Usage:
-The library's utility is best shown through example.
+The library's utility is best shown by example.

-Although lists are used for input in most of the functions below, the functions were purposely designed to work with any object that has an `__iter__` method.
-This allows the functions to operate on a wide variety of Python objects, not just those that support the slice notation.
 ```python
 import iterlib